These are some of the most common ways that your devices can get infected with malware.

 Some types of malware can download other threats to your PC.
 Once these threats are installed on your PC they will continue to download more threats.

-The best protection from malware and potentially unwanted software is an up-to-date, real-time security product, such as Windows Defender Antivirus for Windows 10 and Windows 8.1, or Microsoft Security Essentials for Windows 7 and Windows Vista.
+The best protection from malware and potentially unwanted software is an up-to-date, real-time security product, such as Microsoft Defender Antivirus for Windows 10 and Windows 8.1.